hhebb/physics2d/README.md

-# Physics2D Simulator
+# Physics2D Simulator for RL

-> Personal Project
+> 2D physics engine for simulation & Reinforcement Learning Environment.

 ## About
+---
 - Simple and basic Physics Engine 2D Simulator.
 - Simulator for Reinforce Learning or other Physical Environment Analysis.
+- Link to python RL (e.g. Gymnasium) library using Pybind11.

 ### Environment